Zombie apocalypse reaches Salisbury

 A strange sight to many unprepared visitors at Friday's Night Out, the so-called plague was Salisbury's fourth zombie walk and the culmination of a year of planning.

-Stacey and Scott Cannon, owners of Dead Ed’s on Innes Street, brought the walk to Salisbury four years ago.
-The Cannons had attended other zombie walks—particularly in Charlotte and Myrtle Beach—and fell in love with the idea.
-When they participated in a successful zombie-themed night during the 2009 Modern Film Festival in Cannon Village, the Cannons started talking about holding a walk in Salisbury.
+Stacey Cannon, co-owner of Dead Ed's on Innes Street, Tony "Digger the Zombie" Spears, and Chris Crowell brought the walk to Salisbury four years ago.
+The friends had attended other zombie walks—particularly in Charlotte and Myrtle Beach—and fell in love with the idea.
+When they participated in a successful zombie-themed night during the 2009 Modern Film Festival in Cannon Village, they started talking about holding a walk in Salisbury.

 That first year, Stacey said, they didn't have a huge crowd.
 The walk was Halloween weekend, and Cannon thinks they lost a lot of potential participants to larger events.
 But two years ago organizers finally got the hint, and started holding the walk on the Friday Night Out in October.
 Which, Cannon said, is great for participants because the point is to be seen.